Laura902l/ASS1/README.md

 ## HTML Template

-The HTML template (`views/history.ejs`) uses Bootstrap for a clean and responsive design.
-It includes a navigation bar for easy navigation and a footer displaying the group name.
+The HTML template (`views/index.html`) incorporates Bootstrap for a clean and responsive design:

+- Professional-looking navigation bar.
+- Footer section displaying your name and group name.

 ## Express Server (server.js)

-The server runs on the default port 3000.
-The logic for the travel agency is implemented in the `/travelagency` route, handling GET, POST, PUT, DELETE requests.
-Optionally, the code is organized by separating routes into a separate file (`routes/travelRoutes.js`).
+- The server runs on the default port 3000.
+- Optional: Code is organized by separating routes into a separate file (e.g., `routes/travelRoutes.js`).

+## Travel Agency Logic

+- `/` route serves the home page.
+- `/travelagency` route handles both GET and POST requests.
+- Logic for the travel agency is implemented in the core JS file.

-## NPM Packages Integration
+## Integration of NPM Packages

-Two NPM packages related to the project are integrated:

-- **Axios**: Used for making HTTP requests to the OpenWeatherMap API for weather information.
+- Utilizes at least two npm packages:
+  - Axios for weather information from an API.
-- **Bootstrap**: Integrated for styling and responsiveness.
+  - Faker for [another functionality].
+- Calculates the cost of the tour and displays it.
+- Implements weather conditions of the chosen tour.
+- Includes a history feature storing recently selected tours with timestamps.
+- Creates a route to view the history of tours.

 ## Enhanced UI

-- Additional select fields for country, hotel, date arrival, date departure, and quantity of persons (adult and children) for comprehensive Tour editing.
+- Additional input fields for country, hotel, date arrival, date departure, and quantity of persons (adult and children) for comprehensive tour calculation.
-- Dropdowns for selecting country and city, along with control buttons (view tour, add tour, delete tour, history).
+- Dropdowns for selecting country and city.
-- Updated Tour result displayed with a meaningful interpretation and enhanced style for a visually appealing interface.
+- Displays the calculated tour result with a meaningful interpretation.
+- Styles the result for a visually appealing interface.

-## Tour History
+## Conclusion

-- The application stores booking history in a JSON file structure.
-- A history feature is implemented to store recently deleted Tours with timestamps.
-- A route is created to view the history of Tours.

-Feel free to explore and enjoy the Tour Management System!
+Explore and enjoy the Travel Agency Web Application!
+If you encounter any issues or have suggestions for improvement, feel free to contribute.
+Happy traveling!